-14. The Cigna Defendants offered and sold health coverage to California consumers, including Plaintiffs and Class members.

-15. Plaintiffs and Class members enrolled with the Cigna Defendants to receive health insurance coverage.
+- 19. The Cigna Defendants offered and sold health coverage to California consumers, including Plaintiffs and Class members. - 20.
+Plaintiffs and Class members enrolled with the Cigna Defendants to receive health insurance coverage.
 The Cigna Defendants provided Plaintiffs and Class members with written terms explaining the plan coverage Cigna offered them.
 According to these terms, Cigna must provide benefits for covered health services and pay all reasonable and medically necessary expenses incurred by a covered member.

-16. From at least July 24, 2019, to the present, thousands of Cigna California insureds, through healthcare providers, submitted bills to Cigna for reasonable and medically necessary expenses covered by their plan terms.

-17. To determine whether a submitted claim is medically necessary, the Cigna Defendants are required to conduct and diligently pursue a "thorough, fair, and objective" investigation into each bill for medical expenses submitted, per California Insurance Regulations, Cal.
+Nowhere in these written terms did Cigna disclose that its insurance coverage decisions would be automated or made by computers rather than human doctors. - 21.
+From at least July 24, 2019, to the present, thousands of Cigna California insureds, through healthcare providers, submitted bills to Cigna for reasonable and medically necessary expenses covered by their plan terms. - 22.
+To determine whether a submitted claim is medically necessary, the Cigna Defendants are required to conduct and diligently pursue a "thorough, fair, and objective" investigation into each bill for medical expenses submitted, per California Insurance Regulations, Cal.
 Code Regs. tit.
 10, § 2695.7 (d).
 This means Cigna's medical directors must examine patient records, review coverage policies, and use their expertise to decide whether to approve or deny claims to avoid unfair denials.

-18. The Cigna Defendants have deliberately failed to fulfill their statutory obligation to review individual claims in a "thorough," "fair," and "objective" manner, instead denying the claims for medical expenses of its California insureds without conducting any investigation, let alone a thorough, fair, or objective investigation.

-19. The Cigna Defendants utilize the PXDX system, which employs an algorithm to identify discrepancies between diagnoses and what the Cigna Defendants consider acceptable tests and procedures for those ailments and automatically deny claims on those bases.
-After the PXDX system denies claims, Cigna doctors then sign off on the denials in batches without opening each patient's files to conduct a more detailed review of, for example, the treatment/procedure at issue and related injuries, the patient's prior medical or surgical history, the chronology of medical events, or any ambiguities and complications.

-20. In violation of California law, the Cigna Defendants wrongfully delegated their obligation to evaluate and investigate claims to the PXDX system, including determining whether medical expenses are reasonable and medically necessary.

-21. In violation of Cal.
+- 23. The Cigna Defendants have deliberately failed to fulfill their statutory obligation to review individual claims in a "thorough," "fair," and "objective" manner, instead denying the claims for medical expenses of its California insureds without conducting any investigation, let alone a thorough, fair, or objective investigation. - 24.
+The Cigna Defendants utilize the PXDX system, which employs an algorithm to identify discrepancies between diagnoses and what the Cigna Defendants consider acceptable tests and procedures for those ailments and automatically deny claims on those bases.
+After the PXDX system denies claims, Cigna doctors then sign off on the denials in batches without opening each patient's files to conduct a more detailed review of, for example, the treatment/procedure at issue and related injuries, the patient's prior medical or surgical history, the chronology of medical events, or any ambiguities and complications. - 25.
+In violation of California law, the Cigna Defendants wrongfully delegated their obligation to evaluate and investigate claims to the PXDX system, including determining whether medical expenses are reasonable and medically necessary. - 26.
+In violation of Cal.
 Code Regs. tit.
-10, § 2695.7 (b)(1), the Cigna Defendants failed to inform their insureds in writing of the decision to deny their claims and failed to provide statements listing all bases for such denial, including factual and legal bases for each reason given for such denial.

-22. The Cigna Defendants fraudulently misled California insureds into believing that their health plan would individually assess their claims and pay for medically necessary procedures.
+10, § 2695.7 (b)(1), the Cigna Defendants failed to inform their insureds in writing of the decision to deny their claims and failed to provide statements listing all bases for such denial, including factual and legal bases for each reason given for such denial. - 27.
+The Cigna Defendants fraudulently misled California insureds into believing that their health plan would individually assess their claims and pay for medically necessary procedures.
+Cigna omitted the explanation of its PXDX from its written policies. - 28.
+While its policies neatly avoided disclosure and explanation of PXDX, Cigna communicated to customers and potential customers that it provides a careful, individual review of all coverage decisions.
+For instance, Cigna' website falsely states, "we've got you covered," leading

+Plaintiff and Class members to believe that Cigna would conduct a thorough, fair and objective review of their claims.